platy/transit-radar/README.md

 [x] Error: to go northbound on S2 it's currently suggesting going south to Humbolthain and then changing to north - i guess its not any slower than waiting for that train at humbolthain, need to optimize for less changes
 [x] S85 trip is disjointed on earlier stops while it is slow between arrival times and departure times, as these are slow, it should just use departure times
 [x] Eberswalderstrasse u2 southbound from schönhauser allee arrives 30 seconds after the northbound from senefelderplatz, as the transfer takes 3 mins between the platforms they are both the earliest arrivals at their respective stations.
 We only want to emit the earliest arrival at a station, but for the search we need the earliest arrival at each stop
-[] Filter out transfers to stations with no trips
+[x] Filter out transfers to stations with no trips
-[] Time selection
+[x] Time selection
-[] Day/time filter in search to enable use of multi day cache [] Day selection
+[] Day filter in search to enable use of multi day cache [] Day selection
 -
 [] Handle the D_ stopids in the gtfs data